 The proposed plan change covers existing Inner Plains rurally zoned land.
 The Selwyn District Plan has identified Outstanding Natural Landscapes and Features.
 The ODP is not located within a Landscape of value.
-The Objectives and Policies which are considered relevant to this Plan Change from a Landscape perspective follow:
+The Objectives and Policies which are considered relevant to this Plan Change from an Urban design/urban form and Landscape perspective follow: